mstratman/relay-bypass/README.md

 If you want to use multiple LEDs or need more current than the voltage regulator can provide, then simply use the 5V signal (with an appropriately sized resistor) to drive a transistor.
 The size of the resistor should limit the base current so the collector current is about 15x greater.

+## AVR Microcontroller

+An AVR microcontroller is used at the heart of this module.
+You can use either an ATtiny13 or ATtiny85.
+The code for this is in the [relay-bypass folder](./relay-bypass/relay-bypass.ino).
+You'll find there are a handful of `#define` statements to allow you to easily change its behavior.

 ## V1 vs V2

 V1 (green PCBs) are just as capable as the V2 PCBs (black), but they aren't as convenient.
 As such I'm selling them at a deep discount.
 It's a great way to stock up on some budget relay boards.